Practical guide for understanding parenthood stages

 emotion management

-Promoting health and well-being for the whole family
+Promoting family health and holistic well-being

 Holistic family wellness

-Living everyday life with your children
+Managing daily family life with children

 Managing morning routines